ghadaalhabib/Edible-or-Poisonous-Mushrooms-Classification-Web-App/README.md

 ## Evaluation metrics:
 When the "Classify" button is clicked, the selected classifier's model is trained on the training set and tested on the testing set.
-The model's accuracy, precision, and recall scores are displayed, and the "plot_metrics" function is called to create the selected plots.
-It also creates different plots such as confusion matrix, ROC curve, and Precision-Recall curve, based on the selected metrics from the sidebar.
+The model's accuracy, precision, and recall scores are displayed, and it creates different plots such as confusion matrix, ROC curve, and Precision-Recall curve, based on the selected metrics from the sidebar.